mayconmrr/ecommerce/README.md

 # Ruby on Rails - Ecommerce
-This project has the main features necessary to start an ecommerce.
+This project has the main features necessary to start an ecommerce project.

-Registration, create ads to sell your product with pitcutures and description.
+User registration, ads creation (you can create an add with pitcutures and description to sell your products) and review session for buyers.
-You can also review the product after buy it.

-Also you have a backofficer where is possible to control the whole system.
+It also has a backoffice session where is possible to control the whole system.

 # Website Preview
 Ads Session